SevenShepherd/SevenShepherd.github.io/_posts/2022-09-10-the-best-bible.markdown

 <span style="font-style:Italic;font-size:19px;">Annotations</span>

-Those of you who would like a secular, university level, third party perspective, this is your Bible.
-Closest to being added to the main list, since all that separates it, is a footnote or two.
+Those of you who would like a more ecumenical, university level, third party perspective, from secular and nonreligious perspectives, this is your Bible.
+This can be useful in dispelling bias.

 <sup style="font-weight:bold;color:Gold;font-size:12px;">⚠️ The New Oxford Annotated Bible's underlying NRSV is not using our oldest and best manuscripts as evidenced by Jude 5; however, it is mentioned in the footnotes.</sup>